-Cultural psychologist specialized in research, education and advising in the field of existential care with focus on meaning-making, ritual, death and grief.
-For the last ten years I have been studying questions of meaning in our society from a cultural and psychological perspective.
+Cultural psychologist specialized in research, education and advising in the field of existential and spiritual care with focus on meaning making, ritual, life and death experiences and grief.
+For more then ten years I have been studying questions of meaning in our society from an interdisciplinary perspective (mostly cultural psychology, religious and spirituality studies, anthropology).
 Questions, such as “how is meaning-in-life related to loss and suffering?”, “what are social and cultural expressions of grief?” or “how can rituals help in major life-transitions, such as from life to death?”, are central in my work.

 Recently, I have been studying existential concerns at the start of life: what does our origin mean to us?
 What does it mean to be born?
 What does it mean to bring life into the world?
 By comparing and contrasting existential concerns at birth and death I try to unravel processes of meaning also in terms of embodiment and relationality.
 In the past, I have studied concepts of symbolic immortality (notions of a “postself”), ethics of end-of-life decision-making and the role of secular or personal spirituality.
 Other research interests are: identity theory, relational and narrative perspectives, ritual as intervention/method used in pastoral care, interdisciplinary research and mixed-methods.